 All sites evaluated have strengths and weaknesses.
 The Occoquan Harbour Marina site may be the most suitable from an adjacent land use and future development perspective, but suffers from the longer run times to the main river channel.
 More specifically, this site can act as one of the corners of a transportation triangle.
 One corner of the triangle, the VDOT Park and Ride Lot adjacent to I-95, is served with Omni-Ride bus service as well as being an informal carpooling (aka "slugging") pick-up location.
 The next corner of the triangle is the Woodbridge Station for the Virginia Railway Express (VRE).
 The third corner would be the proposed ferry terminal site.
 From any location within this triangle, residents of current and future high-density housing can access a large variety of commuting destinations into the greater DC area.
 Prince William County is currently completing a small area plan for this specific area that will encourage dense residential development.
-At the time this report was written, the precise target for the number of future residential units.
+At the time this report was written, the precise target for the number of future residential units was still in development, but the proposed target is approximately 15,000 additional residential units.
 This implies a potential local population of 20,000 to 30,000 people within non-motorized access distance of the corners of the triangle, including the proposed ferry terminal which lies at the centroid of the area.